Strategies for Duplicate/Overlapping Linux Mounts

 re-use the same mount point for multiple devices.
 If it is known

-entries are mutually exclusive and will
+that fstab entries are mutually exclusive and will

 never actually be mounted at the same time, then the example of